 When to report

 If you report late, your payment could be late.
-If you fail to report how much you earned, you will not get paid.

 You can report online up to 13 days after your reporting date.

-Read more about owing money.
+Read about owing money.

-You can receive a reminder if you’re:
+You can get a reminder if you’re:

 - on a variable reporting arrangement, or